rdenadai/rdenadai/README.md

 ### 🤖 Rodolfo De Nadai a.k.a rdenadai
 ---

-I'm a middle age software developer from Brazil, trying to learn a little bit more about the world and understand better people, with their strange and sometimes bizarre view of the world.
+I'm a middle age software developer from Brazil, trying to learn a little bit more about the world and better understand people strange and sometimes bizarre view of the world.

 As a software developer i enjoy build programs to help others and learn more...
-The only thing the really drivers me further is knowledge.
+The only thing that really drivers me further is knowledge.

-- 🔭 I’m currently working on **python** projects!
+- 🔭 I’m currently working on **Python** projects! (future **Rust**?)
-- 🌱 I’m currently learning more about **Machine Learning**, **Time Series** and other hard topics in science.
+- 🌱 I’m currently learning more about **Machine Learning**, **Time Series** and other topics in science.
 - ⚡ Fun fact: Computer geek and **Star Wars** fan!

 ### 🧐 My values